celest-dev/website/docs/functions/http-requests.md

 ## Error formats

-When a function fails with an exception or error, the response will carry a 4xx/5xx status code and JSON body with an `error` key.
+When a function fails with an exception or error, the HTTP response will carry a 4xx/5xx status code and JSON body with an `error` key.
 If the exception is a user-defined exception type, the `error` field itself is encoded as a JSON message.

 For example, let us assume you have a custom exception called `MyException` type defined in the example below.